huangfeng95/MC-VEO/README.md

 <center style="color:#C0C0C0;text-decoration:underline">Table 1.
 ATEs of MC-VEO and other classical VOs.</center>

->  Considering all metrics comprehensively, the lightweight effect of the Sparse Ghost Module is the best among all compared schemes.

 <img src="ATE.png" style="zoom: 70%;" />

 <center style="color:#C0C0C0;text-decoration:underline">Table 2.
 Rotation Errors of MC-VEO and other classical VOs.</center>

->  Considering all metrics comprehensively, the lightweight effect of the Sparse Ghost Module is the best among all compared schemes.

 <img src="RE.png" style="zoom: 70%;" />

+>  Considering all metrics comprehensively, the performence of the MC-VEO is the best among all compared schemes.

 ### Demo Videos